MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 2. Build a MicroEJ Application into a MicroEJ Firmware

-The MicroEJ Application is compiled against the MicroEJ Platform to produce the MicroEJ Firmware that will be deployed on the target device.
+The MicroEJ Application is compiled against the MicroEJ Platform to produce the MicroEJ Firmware deployed on the target device.

 .. note::